digital-work-lab/handbook/docs/lab_basics/onboarding.md

 - Feedback and evaluation are essential for individual and team growth.
 - Constructive feedback helps team members understand their strengths, areas for improvement, and align their goals with the team's objectives.
 - Regular Check-ins: Schedule regular one-on-one meetings with team members to provide feedback and discuss their progress.
 These meetings can be weekly, bi-weekly, or monthly, depending on the team's needs and workload.
 - Be Specific and Objective: When providing feedback, be specific about the behavior, action, or outcome you are addressing.   -> Focus on observable facts and provide examples to illustrate your points.
-Avoid generalizations or personal attacks.
+Remember that people are more likely to accept feedback when it is specific, when they feel appreciated as a person, and when the focus is on how to handle future situations better.
 - Balance Positive and Constructive Feedback: Acknowledge and appreciate the team members' achievements and strengths.
 Provide constructive feedback on areas where improvement is needed.
 Strive to maintain a balanced approach to ensure team members feel motivated and supported.
 - Two-Way Communication: Encourage team members to share their perspective and ask for clarification during feedback.